INSIDE: A Sneak Peek inside St Kilda Adventure Playground Melbourne.

-There’s a push button to set the timer before kids jump on.
-Everyone gets a fair go.
-Parents can breathe a sigh of relief.
+There’s a push button to set the timer before kids jump on!

 St Kilda Adventure Playground Melbourne

-Helicopter parents should scratch St Kilda Adventure Playground in Melbourne off their list.
+Anyone with a tendency to be a helicopter parent should scratch St Kilda Adventure Playground in Melbourne off the list.

 Kids can explore:

 - the big airplane

 - the wooden horse and a dinosaur